-- Erect towers, nacelles and blades.
+Erect towers, nacelles and blades.

 - Complete electrical installation.

 - Grid connection.

 - Install meteorological mast.

 - Commission and test turbines.

 - Complete site works, reinstate site.

-Remove temporary site offices.
+- Remove temporary site offices.
 Provide any gates, landscaping, signs etc. which may be required.

+- Return the L7080 back to 3m running width

-The phasing and scheduling of the main construction task items are outlined in Figure 4-30 below, where the 1st of January has been selected as an arbitrary start date for construction activities.
+The phasing and scheduling of the main construction task items are outlined in Table 4-5 below, where the 1^{st} of January has been selected as an arbitrary start date for construction activities.